atarashansky/self-assembling-manifold/README.md

 # Update (11/28/2018)

 I have added SAMsparse, which uses scipy.sparse matrices to dramatically improve the speed and scalability of SAM applied to large (>8000 cells) datasets.
 Runs fairly quickly (< 3 minutes) on datasets up to 50,000 cells.
 SAM.py will eventually be phased out in favor of SAMsparse.py as any leftover kinks get ironed out.
-An updated tutorial notebook for interfacing with SAMsparse will soon be uploaded, although core usage remains pretty much the same.
+An updated tutorial notebook for interfacing with SAMsparse has been uploaded, under 'tutorial/'.
+Core usage has essentially remained the same.

 ## Requirements
  - `numpy`